-- Your work will be marked against the four assessment objectives (see the table below and the checklist supplied with the 'Learner Statement').
-There is further helpful guidance in the Specification on the WJEC website which includes indicative content for each title and a generic mark scheme. - Indicative content relates to the kinds of evidence you need to provide for each title and assessment objective which can then be matched to the criteria based statements in the mark scheme. - You should refer to this information at the start and during the process of your work to check that evidence across the assessment objectives is clearly demonstrated and presented in your assignment.
+- Your work will be marked against the four assessment objectives (see the table below).
+There is further helpful guidance online which includes an assessment objective checklist, indicative content for each title and a generic mark scheme. - Indicative content relates to the kinds of evidence you need to provide for each title and assessment objective which can then be matched to the criteria based statements in the mark scheme. - You should refer to this information at the start and during the process of your work to check that evidence across the assessment objectives is clearly demonstrated and presented in your assignment.